jonathanvdc/res-publica/README.md

 }
 ```

 With the server configured, the only thing left for us to do is to appoint an admin (that's us!).
-Create a directory called `data/votes` and in that directory create a file called `device-index.json` containing the following text, where `your-reddit-account` is your Reddit account name.
+Create a directory called `data` and in that directory create a file called `device-index.json` containing the following text, where `your-reddit-account` is your Reddit account name.
 If your Reddit account is, e.g., u/spez, then the Reddit account name you should enter is just "spez".

 ```json
 {